 The regulations additionally define the word pleasure, to include "legitimate activities of a recreational character, including tourism, amusement, visits with friends or relatives, rest, medical treatment, and activities of a fraternal, social, or service nature."
 (See 22 C.F.R. § 41.31).

 Also see 8 C.F.R. § 214.2(b), which specifies that B visa holders can, once in the U.S., apply to extend their stay by up to six months, for a maximum stay of one year.

 Another important source of information on the B-1 visa is the Foreign Affairs Manual, published by the U.S. State Department.
 If offers insights into how consular officers will decide on these visas.
 For example, it describes what is meant by a residence abroad; how to show close ties to the home country; the importance of the applicant showing specific and realistic plans for the entire trip; and more.
 (See 9 FAM § 402.2-2(B).)

 The FAM also states that the "applicant must have specific and realistic plans for the entire period of the contemplated visit."
 In other words, saying vaguely "I'll see what I want to do when I get there" may not work.
 It is best to present a travel itinerary, including cities, hotels or campgrounds you'll stay in, tickets for internal plane travel, and so forth.
 Barring that, show an itinerary that you have written up, with an explanation of why you haven't made actual reservations yet.
 You don't actually have to comply with the itinerary once you're in the U.S. (so long as you are still doing tourist things, rather than violating the terms of the B-2 visa).

-Beginning in 2017, Donald Trump issued various Presidential Proclamations, restricting travel from a number of mostly Muslim countries.
+In 2017, Donald Trump began issuing various Presidential Proclamations, restricting travel from a number of mostly Muslim countries.
 Despite the race-based overtones, it survived legal challenge, even up to the Supreme Court.